HGNM/hgnm-2014/ARCHITECTURE.md

 ### Writing a component

-A component is a PHP file declaring a function that renders the component and a call to that function.
+A component is a PHP file declaring a function that renders the component.
 While technically a component is any function, best practice is for a component to return an HTML string.
 This allows you to pass a component around, for example handing it to another component for use as a child element, only printing its output when needed.

 The basic skeleton of a component looks like this: